libremfg/rhize-docs/content/how-to/gql/query.md

 If you don't have the precise `iid`, you can use one of the string [filters]({{< relref "query-filters" >}}).

-### `Aggregate` data from multiple resources
+## `Aggregate` data from multiple resources

-Like `query`, operations that start with `aggregate` return sets of arrays.
+Operations that start with `aggregate` provide aggregated statistics for a specified set of items.

+The syntax and filtering for an `aggregate` operation is the same as for a `query` operation.
-However, rather than return items, the purpose of aggregate operations is to returns secondary data computed from the properties of these items.
+However, rather than returning items, the aggregate operation returns one or more computed statistics about these items.
-For example, you might use an `aggregate` query to create a report about operational performance for a set of process segments within a certain time frame.
+For example, you might use an `aggregate` query to create a summary report about a set of process segments within a certain time frame.

 This request returns the count of all Equipment items that match a certain filter: